oracle-livelabs/oic/oic-gen3/common/create-connections/create-connections.md

     ![File Server Connection](images/fileserversharedconn.png).

-6. Enter the following configurations in the *FTP Connection* with the information you previously gathered from the File Server Settings page.
+6. Configure the *FTP Connection* by using the information you previously gathered from the File Server Settings page.

     | Field                   | Value                                                 |
     |-------------------------|-------------------------------------------------------|